cezarc1/facenet-js/README.md

 ## Browser Support

+FaceNet.js is designed as a browser-first library with excellent cross-browser compatibility:

 - Chrome/Edge 90+
 - Firefox 89+
 - Safari 15.4+

+**Performance Notes:**

-WebGL or WebGPU support is required for GPU acceleration.
+- **GPU Mode**: Requires WebGL or WebGPU support for hardware acceleration
+- **CPU Mode**: Works on all modern browsers, even without GPU support
+- All processing happens locally in the browser - no server calls required

 ## Development